Cedwards2527/wtf-am-i-watching/README.md

-## WTF Am I Watching?
+# WTF Am I Watching?

-WTF Am I Watching? is a movie discovery app designed to help you quickly find something to watch that's out of the norm, when you don’t feel like scrolling forever.
+WTF Am I Watching? is a movie discovery app built for those moments when you know you want to watch something, but have no idea what.

-The app provides a simple way to generate movie ideas, explore details, and discover something new without overthinking it.
+Instead of endlessly scrolling through streaming services, the app helps surface movies you may have overlooked through random recommendations, featured selections, and curated picks.
+Each movie includes details, ratings, and trailer playback so you can quickly decide if it's worth adding to your watchlist.

 ## Features

-**Random Movie Generator**
-Instantly get a random movie suggestion when you’re stuck deciding what to watch.
+### Random Movie Generator

+Get a random movie recommendation with a single click.

-**Movie of the Day**
+### Movie of the Day

-A featured movie that changes to give you something new to check out.
+A featured movie that changes regularly to highlight something worth checking out.

-**Movie Details**
-View key information about each movie, including ratings and overview.

-**Curated Picks (WTF Picks)**
+### Movie Details

+View movie posters, ratings, overviews, and additional information pulled from TMDB.

+### Built-In Trailer Playback

+Watch trailers directly in the app through a responsive video modal.
+When a trailer isn't available, the app gracefully handles the missing data and lets you know.

+### WTF Picks

-A collection of personally selected movies that are unique, interesting, or worth watching.
+A collection of standout movies selected for being unusual, underrated, memorable, or simply worth recommending.

 ## Tech Stack

-React
+- React
-React Router
+- React Router
-Vite
+- Vite
-JavaScript
+- JavaScript
-CSS
+- CSS
-TMDB API
+- TMDB API

-## Notes
+## API

-This project uses the TMDB API for movie data.
+Movie data, images, and trailer information are provided by The Movie Database (TMDB).

-A valid API key is required for the app to function properly.
+A valid TMDB API key is required to run the application locally.
-Content depends on the data returned by the API.

-## Future Improvements
+## Future Plans

-Add search functionality
+- Movie search

-Add filtering (genre, rating, etc.)

-Create a watchlist feature

-Improve UI and add animations

-## Purpose

-The goal of this project is to provide a simple and fast way to discover movies without overcomplicating the experience.
-It focuses on usability, speed, and keeping the decision-making process easy.

-Check out this video(https://drive.google.com/file/d/1GnoKtpSKpSPcLFaPz_vnE9Lpg-LZFbJJ/view?usp=drive_link), where I describe my project and some challenges I faced while building it.
+- Genre and rating filters
+- Personal watchlists
+- Favorite movies
+- Additional recommendation categories
+- Expanded trailer and media support

+## Why I Built It

+Like a lot of people, I've spent more time trying to decide what to watch than actually watching something.
+This project started as a way to make movie discovery faster, simpler, and a little more fun.

+The goal was to create an experience that helps users find something interesting without getting lost in endless choices.